 Refer to Figure 15.
-On breakers with a "C" or "K" suffix, a set of protecting fuses (10) are mounted on the front of the breaker.
+On breakers with "C" suffix, a set of protecting fuses (10) are mounted on the front of the breaker.
 These fuses are the primary protective devices for the closing control circuit on those breakers that are used in metalclad units designed for solenoid operated breakers.